 I explained to the man that I wasn’t going in until I had a decent breakfast.
-So whilst he ran around like a headless chicken making sure everything was ready and the hospital bag had all the essentials, I stuck on a Lee Evans DVD and ate a bowl of rice krispies.
+So while he ran around like a headless chicken making sure everything was ready, and the hospital bag had all the essentials, I stuck on a Lee Evans DVD and ate a bowl of rice krispies.

-By this time the contractions were becoming more painful so I was shown a tank of gas and air and we became instant friends.
-It did have a rather strange effect on me though, it changed my personality completely.
-One minute I was having a swearing fit about the TV being on and apparently I repeatedly swore until it was turned off, the next minute I was make rude propositions to the man.
+By this time the contractions were becoming more painful, so I was shown a tank of gas and air, and we became instant friends.
+It did have a rather strange effect on me though; it changed my personality completely.
+One minute I was having a swearing fit about the TV being on and apparently I repeatedly swore until it was turned off, the next minute I was making rude propositions to the man.

-Right from the beginning and throughout I stated that I didn’t want a epidural, I started to scream for one as well screaming for every other drug available but Yvonne and the man put there foot down and said no. She said I was almost there and not long after saying that I had the urge to push.
-I was told it wasn’t time to push and that I shouldn’t but I couldn’t help but to try a push, that premature push that I did resulted in Oli having a bruise at the back of head.
+Right from the beginning and throughout I stated that I didn’t want an epidural, I started to scream for one as well screaming for every other drug available, but Yvonne and the man put their foot down and said no. She said I was almost there and not long after saying that I had the urge to push.
+I was told it wasn’t time to push and that I shouldn’t but I couldn’t help but try a push, that premature push that I did resulted in Oli having a bruise at the back of head.

 I had given birth.

 I gave birth at 3.27pm to a boy weighing in at 7lb 14oz.
-We named him Oliver.
+We named him Oliver David Harris.

-Whilst the man saw to Oli and got him dressed, I had a bath and calmed down from the shock.
+While the man saw to Oli and got him dressed, I had a bath and calmed down from the shock.
 I got dressed and then hugged Oli.
-Oh how I cuddled him, I has bought this tiny little life into this world and it felt amazing knowing that.
-Daddy committed his first daddy fail by putting mittens on Oli’s feet instead of his hands.
+Oh, how I cuddled him, I have bought this tiny little life into this world, and it felt amazing knowing that.